MicrosoftDocs/well-architected/well-architected/scalability/optimize-partition.md

   - management-and-governance
 ---

-# Partitioning data for performance optimization
+# Partition data to optimize performance

 Data partitioning can optimize performance, improve scalability, and reduce contention by lowering the taxation of database operations.
 It can also provide a mechanism for dividing data by usage pattern.
 For example, you can archive older data in cheaper data storage.
 Data partitioning involves conversations and planning between developers and database administrators.